Essential Piece of the Puzzle

 Trey is also wrapping up his bachelor’s degree in computer engineering.
 Originally from the Bay Area city of Brentwood, he came straight to CSULB in the fall semester of 2010.
 After discovering computer engineering, he fell in love.

 “Whenever I think of college, I think of ASI first,” he said.
 “ASI is largely my college experience, rather than my classes, because it impacted my life in so many ways—as a job, a great source of education, practical, real-world experience and skills and more.”

 Trey finds his job crucial in fostering confidence among people—young and old—about using technology.

 “I think a lot of people find technology a scary thing, so I like giving them the confidence that they can, in fact, use technology efficiently and easily,” said Trey.
 “I want to see people not so scared of technology in general, to have their fears squashed.”

 In finding an outlet to encourage people in this way and do what he loves, Trey is thankful for all the opportunity that ASI was able to give him.

 “In ASI, I believe you get what you give,” said Trey.
 “ASI has really been able to take care of me as long as I’ve been able to contribute.”

-Trey McEachin was awarded the Essential Piece of the Puzzle during the July and December ASI employee assemblies.
+Trey McEachin was awarded the Essential Piece of the Puzzle during the July & December ASI employee assemblies.
 As a part of ASI’s commitment to uplifting customer service, each month all full-time staff participates and votes in this monthly employee of the month program.